- Sigmund Freud (1856 – 1939)

 - Jungian psychoanalysts concentrate relatively more on the patients’ fantasy world and artistic creativity

-Klenian Object Relations Theory
+Kleinian Object Relations Theory

-Melanie Klein (1882 – 1960) laid the foundations of object relations theory by studying infants and very young children by play analysis.
+Melanie Klein (1882 – 1960) laid the foundations of object relations theory by studying infants and very young children through play analysis.
 She postulated positions: the infant progresses through two stages – paranoid-schizoid and the depressive positions.

 Position